Feb 15 2009

 WEBQUESTS:

 WHAT IS A WEBQUEST?
 There are several places to learn background information on Webquests.
-They include Webquest.Org, Kathy Shrock’s overview of Webquests, a Webquest Taskonomy from San Diego State University, and The Learning Power of Webquests from Tom March.
+Webquest.Org is a good place to start.

 HOW DO YOU CREATE A WEBQUEST?
 Quest Garden is the site created by Bernie Dodge for teachers to use for creating Webquests.
 It costs $20 for a two year subscription.
 Zunal is a free and easy way for teachers (and students) to create webquests.
 Zunal also acts as the host for the webquest or scavenger hunt after its been created.
 Creating a Webquest comes from Education World.
 Webquest 101 comes from Teachers First.

 WHERE DO YOU FIND WEBQUESTS?
 Webquest.Org has a ton of free webquests.
-Another great source is Edu 2.0, The same caution I offered early about being on the “look-out” for dead links applies here as well.
-A third source is the University of Richmond.
+The same caution I offered early about being on the “look-out” for dead links applies here as well.
 The nine national museums in Great Britain have a nice collection of webquests.

 As always, feedback is welcome.